MerginMaps/docs/src/tutorials/mobile/index.md

 * Open the QGIS project in <MobileAppName />
 * Set GPS accuracy thresholds
 * Switch between layers to capture new point and linear features
-* Sync and save your data in <MainPlatformName /> cloud
+* Sync and save your data in <MainPlatformNameLink /> cloud

 :::tip
 Need help navigating <MobileAppName />? [<MobileAppName /> Interface](../../field/input_ui/) contains the overview of the functionality of the app's buttons and features.